alecchendev/alecchendev.github.io/main/books.md

 - Work: A History of How We Spend Our Time
 - Amusing Ourselves to Death
 - Where the Wizards Stay Up Late
-- The Conquest of Happiness
 - The History of Western Philosophy (soon to begin)

 ### Personal Canon

-The books I return to and continuously derive wisdom and/or solace from.

-- ...TBD
+Currently in the early phase of building this for myself, but my plan is to have a set of books that I continuously return to and study thoroughly.

+- The Conquest of Happiness

 ### Past

-Books I've particularly enjoyed that I've either completed in their entirety or read a substantial amount of (relatively chronological - latest to earliest).
+Books I've particularly enjoyed that I've either completed in their entirety or read a substantial amount of (relatively chronological - latest to earliest) *and* thoroughly enjoyed.

+- The Conquest of Happiness
 - Convenience Store Woman
 - Sapiens
 - Flowers For Algernon